Skip to main content

 Based on the most recent evaluation carried out in 2020-2021, it was found that there are insufficient opportunities for risk hedging in the Finnish bidding zone, FI.
 The relevant NRAs, Ei and their Finnish counterpart Energiavirasto (EV), could not make a coordinated decision on what measures the system operators should take and referred the matter to ACER in the spring of 2022.

 In September 2022, ACER decided that the concerned system operators on the Sweden-Finland borders; Fingrid, Kraftnät Åland, and Svenska kraftnät, shall develop the necessary arrangements according to FCA art 30.5(b), which means that hedging instruments other than LTTR must be introduced and made available.
-In November 2022, Fingrid appealed ACER's decision to ACER's Board of Appeal, which is now assessing the case.
-The work on developing a common methodology proposal continues, but the potential decision of the Board of Appeal may affect the work.
+In November 2022, Fingrid appealed ACER's decision to ACER's Board of Appeal.
+In October 2023, the ACER Board of Appeal dismissed the appeal and confirmed the ACER decision (Decision 12/2022).

 Link to news about the appeal: Fingrid has appealed against ACER’s decision concerning risk hedging opportunities on the bidding zone borders between Finland and Sweden